WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ### Elements

-With the `elements` setting, you can set defaults for HTML elements in two different ways:
+With the `elements` setting, you can set defaults for HTML elements on the website and inside blocks.

-- Elements on the website
+#### Elements on the website

-Example: Setting a font color to all `<H2>` headings, regardless of if the heading is a site title, post title, or heading block.
+Set a font color to all `<H2>` headings, regardless of if the heading is a site title, post title, or heading block:

 ```json
 "styles": {